samokhodkin/whippet-db/docs/tutorial/index.md

 Whippet-db does support transactions, but only in the journaling mode.
 Unlike conventional RDBMSs, where transactions are atomic and durable, in whippet-db transactions by default are atomic and eventually durable.
 The latter means that in the case of OS failure a number of last transactions may be lost.
 Note that in the event of process crash, while the OS remains intact, the last transactions remain safe as well.
 Typically, it takes a matter of several seconds for a transaction to become durable.
-If the eventual durability is unsufficient for the task, whippet-db may also provide the instant durability at the cost of much lower performance.
+If the eventual durability is unsufficient for the task, whippet-db may also provide instant durability at the cost of much lower performance.

 Transactions may be automatic, where each insert/update/delete is automatically commited, or manual, where you define transaction boundaries by calling appropriate methods.

 To enable automatic transactions, call `DbBuilder::autocommit(true)` during the configuration step.
 To make automatic transactions instantly durable, call `DbBuilder::autoflush(true)` as well.